 Leather is susceptible to UV rays from the sun.
 It can dry out, crack, and break from prolonged exposure to the sun.
 To prevent that, you need to condition the leather after it’s cleaned.
 With a cleaner that also conditions, you don’t have to go over it twice — it’s a time-saver as well as a way to protect your leather goods from sun damage.

-Inexpensive: Low-priced products below $10 come from top-of-the-line brand name manufacturers.
+Low-priced products below $10 come from top-of-the-line brand name manufacturers.

-Mid-range: From $10 to $16, you will find products that may be cleaners only.
+From $10 to $16, you will find products that may be cleaners only.
 You will also find combination products that include both cleaners and conditioners.

 Thoroughly dust your leather products before using a cleaner or conditioner on them.
 A vacuum cleaner is an excellent method of getting all the dust out of the tiny pores in the leather.

-The first time you use a new cleaner or conditioner on your leather goods, apply a tiny amount on an inconspicuous part of the fabric.
+The first time you use a new cleaner or conditioner on your leather goods, apply a tiny amount to an inconspicuous part of the fabric.
 Apply it as per the instructions, and observe the area for a couple of days to see if there is any staining or discoloration.
 Once you know it’s safe for your type of leather, you can use it on the whole item.

 No two pieces of leather are identical.
 Make sure you test your cleaners and conditioners independently on each leather product before cleaning or conditioning a whole item.